for WRDSB Trustee

 * Below: About Me | Donate or Volunteer | How to Vote

 I've lived in Waterloo Region my entire life, starting school at Winston Churchill, then on to MacGregor and WCI, topped off with a victory lap at KCI.
-Then I went to WLU for an undergrad in philosophy and MA in Religion and Culture, then Western for teacher's college focusing on art and history, and with a Specialist in Special Education.
-I haven't always loved school, but I have always loved learning.
+Then I went to WLU for an undergrad in philosophy and MA in Religion and Culture, then Western for teacher's college focusing on art and history, with a Specialist in Special Education.

 I'm a newly retired teacher up for a new challenge.
 I taught civics, social sciences, and philosophy at KCI for 30 years, where I organized board-wide conferences on gender equity and on race relations, ran a film festival for student films across public and separate boards, and focused on several environmental efforts like the OneEarth club, Envirothon and EcoSchools competitions, and a yearly Earthfest music festival.
-I became a teacher to help to engage students who, like me as a teen, had better things to do!
+I became a teacher to help to engage students who, like me as a teen, sometimes struggled to recognize the benefits of an excellent education.
 I want to continue helping students get the best education possible.

 I'm great at making very complex concepts clear and easy to understand, which is useful for the job of a trustee.
 I review and critique books, documentaries, and lectures to create my own student resources at Thrice Removed.
 I'm also an avid cyclist and might have waved at you on the Bamburg Loop!
 I live in Waterloo with my three kids and many pets, where I've recently added to the cacophony by taking up the ukulele.